 Communication

 Great communication is the crux of any good relationship, and that includes the partnerships between you, your team and your client.
-The ability to communicate well, to listen, understand and clarify, vastly improves the chances of your project succeeding.
+The ability to communicate well, to listen, understand and clarify vastly improves the chances of your project succeeding.

 Understanding the needs of everyone engaged on and with your project and implementing a communication plan to meet those, and the structure of your project, from the outset, will ensure that from the beginning to the conclusion, everyone involved is on the same page.

 From your client’s perspective, keeping them in the loop on any project changes, status updates and success stories, will keep your project visions in line and mitigate the need for any awkward deadline due date conversations.
-Similarly, giving your client access to the inner workings of your team, not just when the big targets are achieved, keeps them invested in you as a manager, and the direction of the project.
+Similarly, giving your clients access to the inner workings of your team, not just when the big targets are achieved, keeps them invested in you as a manager and the direction of the project.

 Effective communication is just as important to team dynamics, as it is to the project.
 Every employee issue, whether attendance, morale, performance or productivity, can be tied back to poor communication.